Sioux Falls' #1 Attraction

 The mill opened on Oct.
 25, 1881, and consisted of a seven-story main structure built of Sioux Quartzite quarried on site.
 Nearly $500,000 was spent on the construction of the state-of-the-art mill and its supporting structures.
 At the time of its construction, the mill was one of the most advanced in America.
 The mill could process 1,500 bushels each day.
 However, by 1883, the mill was closed - a victim of inadequate water power and a short supply of wheat.

 Several companies tried in vain to make the mill a success in succeeding years.
 In 1929 it was converted into a warehouse.
 On Jan.
 30, 1956, fire swept through the structure, destroying the wooden roof and interior floors.
 The upper walls were later knocked down to prevent them from falling.

 Today, Falls Overlook Cafe serves a variety of family-friendly foods, ice cream treats and beverages to be enjoyed both inside and out.
-Historical items are on display.
+Historical photos can be seen displayed on the walls.
 For more information please call the Overlook Cafe at 605.367.4885.
-The Falls Overlook Cafe is closed during the winter months.

 Millrace and Dam

 Originally constructed to provide power for the Queen Bee Mill in the 1880s, the dam was raised in 1908 to supply power to the hydroelectric plant.
 Today the millrace is a viewing platform.

 When the city was founded in 1856, a small island was located upstream of the main falls.
 Popularly called "The Island," later named Brookings Island, and again later named Seney Island after the investor who funded the Queen Bee Mill.
 It was a popular spot for early recreation.
 The channel around the island was closed in 1907 to increase flow to the hydroelectric plant.